RexJaeschke/user-documentation/guides/hack/06-type-aliases/04-examples.md

 #Examples

 **Under Construction**

-My current thinking is to do an extended example showing the definition of an opaque type (Complex or Point) in a require file and then using it in an abstract fashio in all other code.
+My current thinking is to do an extended example showing the definition of an opaque type (Complex and Matrix) in a require file and then using it in an abstract fashion in all other code.